epsilorne/koiSh/README.md

 # koiSh

-A toy shell, written mainly to learn the innards of how OSes work.
+A (non-POSIX) toy shell, written mainly to learn the innards of how shells work.

 Other doco TBA.

-## Installation
+## Installation and Running
 ```bash
 git clone https://github.com/epsilorne/koiSh.git
 cd koiSh